BlackPaw21/SAP/README.md

 - **Threat Detection**: IRC traffic, Tor connections, PowerShell abuse, mimikatz, DNS tunneling
 - **Incident Response**: Log correlation, IOC identification, lateral movement detection

-## 📄 License

-This project is open source and available for educational purposes.

-## 🤝 Contributing

-Contributions are welcome!
-Feel free to:
-- Submit new questions
-- Report bugs or issues
-- Suggest feature improvements
-- Fix typos or improve documentation

-## 📧 Support

-If you encounter any issues or have questions, please open an issue on GitHub.

----

-**Built for aspiring SOC analysts** | **Practice.
-Learn.
-Excel.**